top of page

 Frances Tiffey

-My name is Frances Tiffey and I’m a sophomore from Charleston, WV studying Politics and History.
+My name is Frances Tiffey and I’m a junior from Charleston, WV studying Politics and History.
 Areas of political science I’m most interested in is political theory, political behavior, and domestic politics.

 Senior Pictures.png